-Do You Have Any Tips for On-Camera Appearances?
+Do You Have Any Tips For Entrepreneurs Appearing On Camera?

-Question: Do You Have Any Tips For On-camera Appearances?
+Question: Do You Have Any Tips For Entrepreneurs Appearing On Camera?

 I'm about to be interviewed about my company in a live video for a local news station.
 I've never done an on-camera appearance before.
 What should I keep in mind?
 Thoughts?